PNguyen-Tech/Cybersecurity/05 - GRC/Notes.md

 # GRC Interview Prep: Risk Registers Deep Dive

-As a GRC Consultant, you need to understand that a risk register is not just a static spreadsheet—it is the living, breathing "heartbeat" of an organization's risk management program.
+As a GRC Consultant, need to understand that a risk register is not just a static spreadsheet—it is the living, breathing "heartbeat" of an organization's risk management program.
 It bridges the gap between technical vulnerabilities and business impact.

 ## 1. What is a Risk Register?
 A risk register is a centralized repository (often a spreadsheet, database, or dedicated GRC platform like ServiceNow, AuditBoard, or OneTrust) used to identify, track, and manage potential risks that could impact an organization's objectives.